 Does it not interfere with speech when the braces are placed on the inside of the teeth, facing the tongue?

-In order to keep the teeth and the orthodontic appliances clean, in addition to regular orthodontic controls, professional dental hygienic treatment is also required.
+To keep the teeth and the orthodontic appliances clean, in addition to regular orthodontic controls, professional dental hygienic treatment is also required.